ivangfr/spring-data-jpa-relationships/README.md

 ## Running Tests

-In a terminal and inside `sprinboot-jpa-studies` root folder, run the following command
+In a terminal and inside `spring-data-jpa-relationships` root folder, run the following command
 ```
 ./mvnw clean test
 ```